AAUGS-DP-Biosciences-and-Drug-Research/Graduation_Requirements/README.md

 - A **typical thesis consists of two high-quality papers**, with **at least one** paper as a **first-author** publication.
 - **≥50%** of the included work should be **published** (or accepted).
 - The decision to proceed to the **PhD defence** is made by the **supervisor** and the **head of subject**.
-- For each manuscript included in the thesis, the **contribution of the doctoral student must be clearly explained and justified**:
+- For each manuscript included in the thesis, the **contribution of the PhD researcher must be clearly explained and justified**:
   - Avoid vague statements.
   - **List specific figure panels** and contributions (**data generation**, **analysis**, etc.)
   - Use a **template signed by the supervisor**.